History of Italy: Birth of the Republic

 Italy joined the Marshall Plan (ERP) and NATO.
 By 1950, the economy had largely stabilized and started booming.
 In 1957, Italy was a founding member of the European Economic Community, which later transformed into the European Union (EU).
+The Marshall Plan's long-term legacy was to help modernize Italy's economy.
+By 1953, industrial production had doubled compared with 1938 and the annual rate of productivity increase was 6.4%, twice the British rate.